Australia will manage COVID-19 differently after Christmas. Here's what's been announced

 "This, combined with improved immunity and hybrid immunity from repeat infections and targeted vaccinations, would reduce the clinical impact and result in fewer Australians suffering severe illness and death."

+Free vaccines, which the plan frames as the best means to reduce severe illness, will continue to be available, while oral antiviral treatments will be scaled up for eligible Australians.

-Australians will still receive free COVID-19 vaccines, but free PCR tests will only be available after a referral from a doctor from January 1.
+Medicare-funded PCR tests from private clinics will require a doctor’s referral from January 1.

+But the Commonwealth has agreed to extend its 50 per cent funding for state-run testing sites, where free PCR tests will continue to be available.
+The number of state-run sites has been reduced since COVID-19 peaks in 2020 and 2021.

 "There is no public health requirement or recommendation for low-risk individuals to seek PCR testing," the plan said.